prxtxks/TrendML/README.md

-# 🛍️ TrendML — AI-Powered Personalized Product Recommendation Engine for Shopify
+# AI-Powered Personalized Product Recommendation Engine for Shopify
 ![TrendML Dashboard](trendML.png)

-## 🔮 Core Idea
+## Core Idea
 In modern e-commerce, personalization isn’t optional—it’s expected.
 Customers want stores that understand their preferences, anticipate their needs, and surface relevant products in real-time.

 **TrendML** is a Shopify app that transforms this vision into reality: